CryptoBureau01/BrinxAI/README.md

 ## Tool Installation Command

-To install the necessary tools for managing your UniChain node, run the following command in your terminal:
+To install the necessary tools for managing your BrinxAi-Relay node, run the following command in your terminal: